rogervrodriguesDD/ind-machine-anomaly-detection/README.md

 ![Comparison of confusion matrices for the three models](./docs/figures/comparison_confusion_matrices.png)

-Comparing the graphs above, one may notice that the three models had similar performance on the testing dataset (KNN was sligthly better).
-In any case, the most important aspect of any model for this application, which is to correctly classify all the machines with risk to failure, is presented.
+Comparing the graphs above, one may notice that the Logistic Regression and SVM models had the same performance on the testing dataset.
+In that case, for the referred models, the most important aspect, which is to correctly classify all the machines with risk to failure, is presented.

 However, the thing here is, that an attention to the low number of samples using as testing sample can be misleading.
 For that reason, we consider the distribution of the mean F-Beta score, which shows clearly that SVM had a superior performance.